ATastySandwich/Simple-Blog/README.md

 # Simple-Blog
-Simple blog project to represent my first small project.
+Simple blog to represent my first small project.

+Created using Node, Nodemon, express and body parcer.

+To run it you need to install node then in you need to run "nodemon script.js" and afterwards in another terminal you need to run "nodemon server.js" to run the server.